SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

 This is a greenfield development effort (Cervantes, 2016).
 So the element to refine is the CMS system as a whole.
 See Figure 2.1 for details on this system.
 Using the textbook, refinement is done through decomposition.

 **2.2.3 Design Concepts that Satisfy the Selected Drivers** <br>
+Design concepts are selected according to Appendix A in FCAPS.
 In order to establish an overall structure the following design decisions were made:

 | Design Decisions and Location | Rationale |